Fritz Karl Preikschat

-Fritz Karl Preikschat (September 11, 1910 – September 2, 1994) was a German, later American, electrical and telecommunications engineer and inventor.
+Fritz Karl Preikschat (September 11, 1910 – September 2, 1994) was a German-American, electrical and telecommunications engineer and inventor.
 He had more than three German patents and more than 23 U.S. patents, including a dot matrix teletypewriter (Germany, 1957), a blind-landing system for airports (1965), a phased array system for satellite communications (1971), a hybrid car system (1982), and a scanning laser diode microscope for particle analysis (1989).
-He was the only engineer to work on both sides of the Space Race: a lab manager for NII-88 in Soviet Union (1946–1952) and a lead engineer for the Space division of Boeing (1960s).
+He was the only engineer to work on both sides of the Space Race: a lab manager for NII-88 (TsNIIMash) in Soviet Union (1946–1952) and a lead engineer for the Space division of Boeing (1960s).

 Early career in Germany

 In 1934, he graduated from Hindenburg Polytechnic in Oldenburg, Germany with a degree in "Elektrotechnik" (electrical engineering).
 He then served in a minesweeper unit of Kriegsmarine (German Navy).

 From 1940 to 1945 (during WW2), he worked as an engineer and lab manager in the radar group of GEMA (see Radar in World War II).
 At the end of WW2, his family fled to Dresden and survived (except for one relative) the Bombing of Dresden in World War II.
 His family then resettled as refugees in the Bavarian town of Amberg.